The Carry-On Only Packing List for Women

 Even the most savvy packers sometimes get stuck on shoes.
 Why is it so hard not to throw in that third (or fourth!) pair?
 This is one department where men really do have it easier.
 We ladies have a greater range of shoe possibilities and needs than our male counterparts do.

-So, how do we choose the right travel shoes for a trip?
+To choose the right travel shoes for a trip, consider:

 Make the commitment to limit yourself to just two pairs of shoes, one to wear while you travel, and one extra pair.
 The extra pair might be fancier, for nights out on the town, or more utilitarian, for long days spent walking and exploring.
-If you absolutely cannot limit yourself to two, then slip one pair of flip flops or Sanuk sandals into the water bottle pocket on the side of your travel backpack and it will be our little secret.
+If you absolutely cannot limit yourself to two, then slip one pair of flip flops or sandals into the water bottle pocket on the side of your

 First of all, leave the heirlooms at home.
 Don’t take the risk of traveling with your most precious pieces.